mike97-pro/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Michele Pompilio is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Michele Pompilio is a graduated in Computer Engineering at the Politecnico di Torino.
+His studies focused on automation and intellingent CPS, with a M.Sc. thesis on wearable robotics applied in the telemedicine field.
+Actually he collaborates with the University of Siena on the developement of new wearable robotic systems.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.